ShlokBharadwaj/Visualize/README.md

 # Visualize
 Visualize data insights efficiently using D3.js and MERN stack.

-This project is designed to visualize various data sets using D3.js in a Next.js application.
+This project is designed to facilitate the visualization of various data sets using D3.js in a Next.js application.
 It allows for the display of multiple data visualization components, including line charts, scatter plots, and bar charts, using data fetched from an external API.

 ## Getting Started